 His music will include the occasional party tracks and club bangers like “Tropical Made,” but last year’s track “Very Well” calls out systemic racism.
 He guarantees a concept, and underneath his lyrics, you’ll find his purpose: creation.

 About the video

 A quick glimpse at the street murals, yellow cabs, and staple bodegas tells us we’re located in New York City for WHYYOUNGN’s new music video “Hip-Hip Booty.”
 Then the views of the Barclay’s Center come into frame, and we know we’re in the heart of downtown Brooklyn.
-The same neighborhood where one of the most influential hip-hop artists and media proprietors in history, Jay-Z, and one of the roots of the New York rap scene, Nas, are from.
+The same neighborhood where one of the most influential hip-hop artists and media proprietors in history, Jay-Z, is from, and not far from Queensbridge, where one of the roots of the New York rap scene, Nas, is from.
 This time, WHYYOUNGN is the next to represent the city as best as the legends did.
 He’s not repping it alone, though; he’s posted up with his crew and the baddest girls in New York to back him up.
 “Hip-Hip Booty” is self-explanatory; he’s got models with the nicest bodies, and both he – and they – are ready to show it off.
 Director Max Hilva sets the daytime scene in DUMBO, and we’re shown eye candy and a whole lot of swagger.
 All those in his path can step aside because the way he dictates the streets is on a whole new level.

 Want more from WHYYOUNGN and HIP Video Promo?